AlphaSoji/Palmoria-Group-HR-Analysis_DSA/README.md

     h) Calculate another column for "Total_pay", which is Salary + Bonus.
     i) Make another colums for the "salary_Band", using the "Conditional Column" menu in the "Add Column" tab.

-     to clean and prepare the data with the purpose of the project in mind.

 ### 3. CONSTRUCT:

 i)	Case Scenario:
 •	Analyse the company data and generate insights that the Palmoria management team would need to address.
 •	Your analysis should be visualized using appropriate charts.
 •	Your focus should be on gender-related issues within the organization and its regions.
 •	The insights required are based on your discretion.
-However, Mr Gamma, as an insider, has offered to give you pointers on areas you need to pay attention to. ii)	Required:
+However, Mr Gamma, as an insider, has offered to give you pointers on areas you need to pay attention to. iii)	Pointers From Mr Gamma:

-•
-need to be taken out.
-iii)	Pointers From Mr Gamma:
-1. What is the gender distribution in the organization?
-Distil to regions and departments.
+   **1. What is the gender distribution in the organization?
+Distil to regions and departments**

-2. Show insights on ratings based on gender.
+   **2. Show insights on ratings based on gender**

-3. Analyze the company’s salary structure.
+   **3. Analyze the company’s salary structure.
 Identify if there is a gender pay gap.
-If there is, identify the department and regions that should be the focus of management.
+        If there is, identify the department and regions that should be the focus of management.**

-4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000.
+   **4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000.**

-•	Does Palmoria meet this requirement?
+   **Does Palmoria meet this requirement?**

-•	Show the pay distribution of employees grouped by a band of $10,000.
+   **Show the pay distribution of employees grouped by a band of $10,000.
 For example: How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?
-•	Also visualize this by regions. iv)	Bonus Case Question:
+     Also visualize this by regions.**

+***iv)	Bonus Case Question:***
-5. Mr Gamma thought to himself that since you were already working on the               employee data, you could help out with allocating the annual bonus pay to employees based on the performance rating.
-He handed you another data set that contains rules for making bonus payments and asked you to:
+    **5. Allocating the annual bonus pay to employees based on the performance rating.**
 •	Calculate the amount to be paid as a bonus to individual employees.
 •	Calculate the total amount to be paid to individual employees (salary inclusive of bonus).
 •	Total amount to be paid out per region and company-wide.